Angela V. Shelton

-Early life

-Angela V. Shelton was born on March 4, 1970, in Detroit, Michigan and attended the Roeper School in Birmingham, Michigan and is a graduate of the University of Michigan.

 Career

 She began her acting career in 1993 at Second City Detroit.
-She was introduced to Frances Callier in Chicago, and the pair would later become known as Frangela.
+She was introduced to Frances Callier in Chicago, and they later become known as Frangela.

-In 2003, the Frangela duo (Shelton and Callier) starred as the protagonists of adult animated sitcom, Hey Monie!, which aired on BET and Oxygen and won a NAMIC award.
+In 2003, the Frangela duo starred as the protagonists of the adult animated sitcom, Hey Monie!, which was shown on Black Entertainment Television and Oxygen and won a NAMIC award.
 Shelton voiced the eponymous Monie.

-The duo perform stand-up comedy together have appeared in an ad for the Equality Campaign's "NO on Prop 8" campaign.
+The duo perform stand-up comedy together and have appeared in an advertisement for the Equality Campaign's "NO on Prop 8" campaign.
 Shelton and Callier worked on the British comedy series 3 Non-Blondes.
 Shelton appears regularly as Frangela on VH1s Best Week Ever.
-The duo recently finished their hit show An Evening with the Afro-Saxons.
-The duo also host a radio talk show together on KEIB on Saturday afternoons.
+The duo finished their hit show An Evening with the Afro-Saxons in 2008.
+They also host a radio talk show together on KEIB on Saturday afternoons.

 On September 10, 2018, Frangela began hosting a new talk show called Me Time with Frangela that is seen on television stations owned by Raycom Media.

 Shelton was an original cast member of the Second City Detroit comedy troupe, which opened on September 15, 1993.
 Other notable cast members included Larry Joe Campbell and Keegan-Michael Key.